Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Ohio State Stats and Trends

-- This season, the Buckeyes have two against the spread wins in three games as a favorite of 21 points or more.
+- This season, the Buckeyes have two ATS wins in three games as a favorite of 21 points or more.

-- Ohio State's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Ohio State's games this year have hit the over on four of six set point totals (66.7%).

-- Ohio State is 4-2 against the spread and 5-1 overall this season when the team records more than 26.8 points.
+- Ohio State is 4-2 against the spread and 5-1 overall this season when the team scores more than 26.8 points.

-- In games that Ohio State totals more than 333.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- Ohio State is 4-2 against the spread and 5-1 overall when the team totals more than 333.2 yards.

-- The Buckeyes have five giveaways this season, while the Hoosiers have eight takeaways .

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.